argilla-io/argilla/docs/_source/community/developer_docs.md

 docker run -d --name elasticsearch-for-argilla -p 9200:9200 -p 9300:9300 -e "ES_JAVA_OPTS=-Xms512m -Xmx512m" -e "discovery.type=single-node" -e "xpack.security.enabled=false" docker.elastic.co/elasticsearch/elasticsearch:8.5.3
 ```

+You will also need the vector database set up, as we show in the [Vector Database](#vector-database) section.

 #### Create the Default User

 To run the Argilla server on your system, you should at least create the default user.
 Alternatively, you may skip a default user and directly create user(s) whose credentials you will set up.
 You can refer to the [user management](../getting_started/installation/configurations/user_management.md#create-a-user) page for detailed information.